Samuelk-Chase/CS3450-Software-Engineering/Design/Backend.md

     - **Game Engine**: Grants access to the user's game state data after successful validation.
     - **Payment**: Confirms user’s purchase status via the Payment Interface.
   - **External**:
-    - **OAuth**: Uses OAuth to exchange the authorization code for an access token.
+    - **OAuth**: Supabase will uses OAuth to exchange the authorization code for an access token.
+Which will be used for validating whether user has access.
     - **Supabase**: Checks access tokens and allows the backend to retrieve user data.

 - **Rationale**: The User Authentication & Authorization Interface ensures secure user access and handles user login via OAuth or email/password, depending on user choice.
 With Supabase managing both OAuth and database storage, there is no need for a separate internal user authentication system, simplifying both the user login and data retrieval process.
+This interface will be fairly simple and just check that supabase has authenticated a user before granting access to user data.

 ---